“Inspiring – Nuturing – Caring”

 - Staff from secondary schools visit year 5 / 6 leading assemblies & lessons and attend at least one series of consultation evenings

-- Class teacher, SENCO and Designated Safeguarding Person from both schools meet to discuss pupils and strategies which the individual pupil responds well to and/or the strategies which need to be continued following transfer etc.
+- Class teacher, SENDCO and Designated Safeguarding Person from both schools meet to discuss pupils and strategies which the individual pupil responds well to and/or the strategies which need to be continued following transfer etc.

 - For individual pupils with specific needs, additional visits to the secondary school are arranged to support their transition.